apache/polaris/docs/entities.md

   under the License.
 -->

-This page documents various entities that can be managed in Apache Polaris.
+This page documents various entities that can be managed in Apache Polaris (Incubating).

 ## Catalog